Cross-Validation with Antithetic Gaussian Randomization: The proposed estimator for the normal means problem

-where the second term, $\|\tilde\om^{(k)}\|_2^2/\alpha$, adjusts for the difference between the variance of the randomized test data and the variance of the original data $Y$.
-Finally, the CB estimator is obtained by averaging over $K$ independent draws of the Gaussian randomization variables
+where the second term, $\|\tilde\om^{(k)}\|_2^2/\alpha$, adjusts for the difference between the variance of the noisy test data and the variance of the original data $Y$.
+Finally, the CB estimator is obtained by averaging over the $K$ independent draws of randomization and is given by:

 Since $\tY^{(k)}_{\text{train}}\sim\N(\theta,(1+\alpha)\sigma^2 I_n)$, straightforward calculations show that the CB estimator is unbiased for a noise-inflated version of the prediction error